bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 non-actual version.

-For Simple Refal there is a plugin for IDEA, that provides colouring of syntax errors and autocompletion, it is available on link:
+For Simple Refal there is a plugin for IDEA, that provides colouring of syntax errors and autocompletion, it is available at the following link:

 <https://github.com/bmstu-iu9/simple-refal-plugin>